-Unit 4: Translation
+Unit 4: Translation (No. of Hours: 8)

 Features of the genetic code, structure of ribosomes, charging of tRNAs, amino acyl tRNA synthetases; three stages of protein synthesis - initiation, elongation and termination.
 Inhibitors of protein synthesis.

 Unit 5: Regulation of gene expression